neojato/DeLorean/README.md

     * Create an API key:

       * Select 'Browser' when asked the type
-      * Secure your API key with the URL where you plan to host the site
+      * ~~Secure your API key with the URL where you plan to host the site~~
+        * Currently this breaks ngMap, so leave off a referrer for the time being

     * If you plane to host on GAE, you will need the GAE SDK